Elektrohermann/Spring_Clean/README.md

 ## Free Cleaning Software for your PC, to always have enough space for things you actually want

-Note: Execute As Admin some files need admin hopefully i can fix this

 This Project is <ins>**far from finished**</ins> , and alot of features will be added.
 Please keep that in mind

-## Version 0.2.1
+## Version 0.3.0

 ### Whats new?
-Button to start Cleaning controlled

-Messagebox dialouge
+Automatically excute as admin to delete fies more effectively

 ### Current Cleaning Features: